Recently Visited Pages

 The Visual Arts Building is home to the visual arts programs; it houses 10 art studios for pottery (ceramics and clay), print making, photography, graphic design, painting, drawing, jewelry making and sculpture.

 Part of the Phase 4 construction project, the 20,890-square-foot building was completed in August 2006.

 VAB Floor Plan (PDF) | ADA Accessibility Map (PDF)

-The building houses SCC’s Nursing and Allied Health office, a state-of-the-art simulation lab and a “virtual hospital” that can offer concurrent simulations.
+In addition to the academic programs, the building also houses SCC’s Nursing and Allied Health office, a state-of-the-art simulation lab and a “virtual hospital” that can offer concurrent simulations.